[This is the 2nd blog post is written by BizLab Fellow Wendi Ding, sharing the discoveries from her Summer 2018 experiment.]

 Validating these Personas

 I spent my summer at WBUR designing an experience to validate these personas exist amongst our active listeners.
 While these personas were created from real listener data, there is always a distinction between what people say versus what they do.
 So I designed a test to figure out if people would a) self-select into these different personas and b) engage more with messages designed for their specific persona.
-Stay tuned for my next blog post where I summarize our findings.
+Stay tuned for my next blog post where I describe how we evaluated our personas.